awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string array
 Required: no
 Valid Values: `EC2` \| `FARGATE` \| `EXTERNAL`
 The launch type to validate the task definition against\.
-This enables a check to ensure that all of the parameters that are used in the task definition meet the requirements of the launch type\.
+This initiates a check to ensure that all of the parameters that are used in the task definition meet the requirements of the launch type\.

 ## Task role<a name="task_role_arn"></a>